MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Integrating_External_Source_Control_with_Azure_Pipelines.md

 Ensure that you're signed in to your Windows 10 virtual machine by using the following credentials:

--   Username: **Admin**
+-   Username: **Student**
 -   Password: **Pa55w.rd**

-#### Review the installed applications
+#### Review applications required for this lab

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:
+Identify the applications that you'll use in this lab:

 -   Microsoft Edge

 #### Set up an Azure DevOps organization

-Follow instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
+If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 #### Set up a GitHub account

-Follow instructions available at [Signing up for a new GitHub account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account).
+If you don't already have a GitHub account that you can use for this lab, follow instructions available at [Signing up for a new GitHub account](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-a-new-github-account).

 ### Exercise 1: Getting started with Azure Pipelines